prodemmi/paral/README.md

 # paral
-Paral is a language that simplify the parallel processing.
+Paral is a language that simplify the task processing.